open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

         new ExplicitBucketHistogramConfiguration { Boundaries = new double[] { 10, 20 } })

     // If you provide an empty `double` array as `Boundaries` to the `ExplicitBucketHistogramConfiguration`,
-    // the SDK will only export the sum and count for the measurements.
+    // the SDK will only export the sum, count, min and max for the measurements.
     // There are no buckets exported in this case.
     .AddView(
         instrumentName: "MyHistogram",